 Charity Intelligence believes that the first key step for a charity to be open and transparent is to make its audited financial statements available to donors.

-Charities are assessed a rating out of 3 based upon their transparency in providing complete audited financial statements, including the financial notes and accounting policies, to the public.
+Charities are assessed a rating out of 3 based on their transparency in providing complete audited financial statements, including the financial notes and accounting policies, to the public.
 If the most recent statements are not available within 9 months of the charity's year-end, the transparency score is reduced by 1.

 3 - Audited financial statements for at least the last 2 years posted on the charity’s website.